Panda-Repositories/Imperious-Transpiler-Hyperion/README.md

-# LuaJIT-Calamari
+# Imperious Transpiler ( In Hyperion Serializer & Transpiler )
-A Imperious Transpiler that is Modded with LuaJIT ( Improves a bit little like 5-10% Improvement )
+Status: Breaked ( Fixed it your own now! )